Apart from club sessions, courts may be booked in advance, click

-The Tournament is an open one-day Golf Croquet B-Class Level Play Singles competition staged at Watford, as one of the tournaments in the Croquet Association fixtures calendar.
+The Tournament is an open two-day Golf Croquet Level Play Singles competition for unrestricted handicaps, staged at Watford for the first time as part of the CA's national Open Series tournaments in the Croquet Association fixtures calendar.

-: Roger Nicholls click on link to send an email
+: Eddie Chung click on link to send an email

 Address: please ask, or log in and obtain it from the CA member's directory